NatLibFi/Annif/CONTRIBUTING.md

    targeting an issue when applicable, so when the PR is merged, the issue is automatically closed.
 5. Feature branches should be deleted after the pull request has been merged.
-6. A new release is made whenever some important changes have landed in `master`.
+6. A new release is made whenever some important changes have landed in `main`.
    Releases are intended to be frequent.
 See [Release process](https://github.com/NatLibFi/Annif/wiki/Release-process) for the details of making a release.